opalmedapps/opal-listener/README.md

 docker compose up
 ```

-The project also contains a `docker-compose.prod.ylm` This file is used to build an image and a container with an attached volume and a different start command.
-You can use this file should you want a none developpement set up.
+The project also contains a `docker-compose.prod.yml` This file is used to build an image and a container with an attached volume and a different start command.
+You can use this file should you want a non-developpement set up.
 To use this file run the command:
 ```
 docker compose -f docker-compose.prod.yml up --build
 ```

-> More informations about Docker compose can be found [here](https://docs.docker.com/compose/)
+> More information about Docker compose can be found [here](https://docs.docker.com/compose/)

 ### Installing with NodeJs